Guides

 What is the PDC Order of Merit?

-The PDC Order of Merit is the official ranking system in professional darts.
-It ranks players based on prize money earned over a rolling two-year period.
-The rankings determine tournament seedings, qualification for major events and a player's world ranking.
+The official ranking system in professional darts.
+Players are ranked by prize money earned over a rolling two-year period.
+More money = higher rank.
+It determines tournament seedings, World Championship qualification and a player's world ranking.

 How does the PDC Order of Merit work?

-Every pound won in a PDC ranking event counts towards a player's ranking.
-The system covers a rolling two-year window — prize money drops off when the same event takes place two years later.
-Players need to consistently perform to maintain their ranking.
+Every pound won in a PDC ranking event goes onto your total.
+The system covers a rolling two-year window — money drops off when the same event happens two years later.
+You need to keep earning to stay at the top.
+Stop winning and your ranking falls.

 Who is number 1 in the PDC Order of Merit?

-The PDC Order of Merit is based on prize money and is used for all PDC tournament seedings.
-Other organisations may use points-based systems.
-The PDC Order of Merit is the most widely recognised ranking in professional darts.
+The PDC Order of Merit is based on actual prize money — completely transparent, you can see every penny.
+Other organisations sometimes use points-based systems.
+The PDC version is the most recognised ranking in darts and the one everyone refers to.

-How do players qualify for the PDC World Championship?
+How do players qualify for the World Championship?

-What events count towards the PDC Order of Merit?
+What events count towards the Order of Merit?

-All PDC ranking events count, including the World Championship, Premier League, World Matchplay, World Grand Prix, Grand Slam, Players Championship events, European Tour events and World Series Finals.
-Exhibition matches and invitational events do not count.
+All PDC ranking events — World Championship, Premier League, World Matchplay, World Grand Prix, Grand Slam, Players Championship events, European Tour and World Series Finals.
+Exhibition matches and invitational events don't count.

-How long does prize money stay on the Order of Merit?
+How long does prize money stay on the ranking?

-Prize money stays on the ranking for exactly two years.
-It drops off when the same event takes place two years later.
-For example, 2025 World Matchplay money drops off after the 2027 World Matchplay.
+Exactly two years.
+It drops off when the same event happens again two years later.
+Win £100,000 at the 2025 World Matchplay?
+That falls off after the 2027 World Matchplay.
+Two years to enjoy it, then you've got to replace it.

 Can a player lose their ranking?